PoojithaPasupulati57/capx/README.md

 12.Now you can see the dashboard with updated.

 STEP6:
-1.now you add or update or delete the record but after doing any operations.please make sure you call stockdata route(ex:http://127.0.0.1:5000/stockdata) after perform any operations such as add,delete,update etc.. and refersh dashboard to view total value etc..
+1.now you can add or update or delete the record but after doing any operations.please make sure you call stockdata route(ex:http://127.0.0.1:5000/stockdata) after perform any operations such as add,delete,update etc.. and refersh dashboard to view total value etc..

 STEP7:(Deployment Links)
 FRONTEND: